Last Updated on January 31, 2021 by Justin Williams

 - Take shorter and colder showers – we all know how good a hot shower feels but the excess steam helps increase the humidity levels inside your house.
 A shorter shower will cut that rate down and keep your home livable.
 Or you can lower the temperature of your shower water

 - Have fewer indoor plants – plants release moisture and that excess moisture can help increase the humidity levels in your home.
 Just cut down on the number of plants you have inside and do not overwater them

 - Keep your gutters clean – the job of the gutter is to take water away from your home and foundation.
 If they are clogged then too much water remains or seeps inside through your foundation.
 This added moisture will also increase your indoor humidity levels

 - Repair or replace worn-out windows – your windows may be too thin or are too old to keep moisture from entering your home.
 When you discover this problem repairing or replacing them for better quality windows is the ideal way to help lower humidity levels.

 The Ultimate Way on How to Lower Humidity in House

 All of the tips listed above are great methods to use to help you endure the high humidity season.
 But there is one ideal way that makes sure your humidity levels reach the 30 to 50% target— buy a good dehumidifier or two.

 These dehumidifiers work by absorbing excess moisture from the air and must be rated for the room size you plan on using them in.
 Also, you should consider placing one in those forgotten rooms that are hotbeds for humidity action – your attic and basement.
 Most dehumidifiers on the market today are certified with Energy Star (an energy efficiency certificate).

-Keeping your whole house comfortable protects you, your family and your home from health issues and damage.
+Keeping your whole house comfortable with the best whole house dehumidifier protects you, your family and your home from health issues and damage.

 How to Check Your Humidity Level